 “Should I stay here, or should I move back home?”
 Do you have this feeling from time to time, when you live abroad?
 I moved to Germany and in my opinion, Germany is really a very nice country to live in.
 However, I do have this feeling from time to time, and I wonder, if I should really stay in Germany for good.
 This feeling was especially strong in my first year in Germany.
+In this post, I will talk about what it is like to move back home after living abroad.

 My first year in Germany was the toughest.
 Coming to a new country; learning a new language; dealing with the visa; experiencing a new culture… I had to sort out everything pretty much on my own.
 There were times when I was extremely frustrated.
 I wrote about my challenges to find a job in Germany without speaking German.
 My German was not improving fast enough; I could not find a job even though I had tried for a long time… Besides, it made me feel like an idiot all the time, when I lived in Germany without being able to speak German.